 The Health Centre is managed by Sister Dandy Brining who is a Nurse Practitioner Prescriber, she is supported by a team of Registered Nurses.

 The Health Centre has an 'open door' approach although pupils are encouraged to attend outside of lesson times when possible.
 The Health Centre provides first aid and, when required, a quiet room for rest.
 Simple over the counter medication can be administered for all pupils.
 Sister Dandy is able to prescribe medication for boarders registered with the School GP.

 Support is given to pupils with ongoing medical conditions such as asthma, diabetes, epilepsy and anaphylaxis.
 The Health Centre Nurses offer a friendly approach to pupils in times of need and can refer directly onto the school GP or counsellors when appropriate.

-Each school year a girl from Year 6 is chosen to be the House Captain by the other girls in her House.
+Each school year a pupil from Year 6 is chosen to be the House Captain by the other pupils in their House.
 The Prep House Captains work in close conjunction with the Senior House Captains.
-During the year there are various whole school Inter-House activities which enhance the sense of community throughout the school.
+During the year there are various whole school Inter-House activities which enhance the sense of community throughout the School.